WICG/trust-token-api/README.md

 ```
 Sec-Signature:
-  alg=<alg>
-  public-key=<pk>
-  sig=<signature>
+  signatures=[(<issuer>, {"alg": "ecdsa_secp256r1_sha256", "public-key": <pk>, "sig": <signature>}), ...]
   sign-request-data=<include, headers-only>
 ```

 The canonical CBOR data (verifiable by the signature) should be computable from a request, and so does not need to be sent over the wire from the browser.
-The `Signed-Headers` header, and the value of `sign-request-data` should be enough to re-construct it server side, robust to things like header re-ordering, etc. In Version 3 of the protocol, the algorithm used for signing is [`ecdsa_secp256r1_sha256`](https://tools.ietf.org/html/rfc8446#section-4.2.3).
+The `Signed-Headers` header, and the value of `sign-request-data` should be enough to re-construct it server side, robust to things like header re-ordering, etc. A key for each requested issuer is included in the signatures field as a Structured Headers list of pairs of issuers and their respective signature material (algorithm, key, signature).
+In Version 3 of the protocol, the algorithm used for signing is [`ecdsa_secp256r1_sha256`](https://tools.ietf.org/html/rfc8446#section-4.2.3).

 ### Extension: Metadata